vsariola/pakettic/README.md

 has the lowest precedence, even lower than `^`, so put parentheses if you want to try more complicated expressions e.g. `(x//256)--|(x>>8)`

+### Debug code

+Pakettic treats `--![` and `--!]` as multiline comment tags, while LUA treats these as single line comments.
+Useful for including debug code in the unpacked intro: the code will not be included in the packed cart.

 ## Tips for command line arguments

 - Cranking up the Zopfli settings can usually save a few more bytes,